Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

 The ZoeHelper functions extract common contract code and patterns into reusable helpers.

 All of the ZoeHelper functions are described below.
-To use any of them, import themn directly from **@agoric/zoe/src/contractSupport/index.js**.
+To use any of them, import them directly from **@agoric/zoe/src/contractSupport/index.js**.
 For example, the following imports the two ZoeHelper functions **[assertIssuerKeywords()](#assertissuerkeywords-zcf-expected)** and **[assertProposalShape()](#assertproposalshape-seat-expected)**: